keelanfh/electionary/README.md

 ### Downloading the transcripts

-Go to Terminal, and navigate to the `electionary/scrapy` directory in the terminal.
+Navigate to the `electionary/scrapy` directory in Terminal.

 Then run `scrapy crawl urlfetch`.
 This fetches the list of URLs to download from.